justingallagher/fpga-trace/README.md

 # FPGA-Trace

 An FPGA accelerated ray tracer, implemented in C++ and VHDL.
-This project will use FPGA hardware to encode triangle intersection tests on a scene, allowing for massive parallelism and reduced latency.
+This project will use FPGA hardware to encode triangle intersection tests on a scene, allowing for reduced energy usage.
+I will compare the energy efficiency of a CPU-based and FPGA-based implementations in terms of energy per triangle intersection.

 ## Background